The Case for Active B12

 be converted to an active coenzyme before it is beneficial to our

-manmade B12 you encounter in most vitamin supplements (called cyanocobalamin)
+manmade B12 you encounter in many vitamin supplements (called cyanocobalamin)

-sequence above is for your body to remove the cyanide, although
+sequence above is for your body to remove a molecule of cynanide from cyanocobalamin, although

-the amount of the poison is not considered toxic.
+the amount cyanide in this form of B12 is not considered toxic.

 Dose for dose, there is substantially greater retention of